brownben/bang/docs.md

 **map(transform)**

 - Transform a list, using the specified functions
-- Takes 1 parameter, a function accepting the element of the list
+- Takes 1 parameter, a function accepting up to 2 paramters, the first being the current element of the list and the seconds it's index
 - Returns a new list, made of the list with each element being transformed by the

 **filter(predicate)**

 - Remove items from a list not matching the specified condition
 - It removes all items which the predicate function when applied on the list item, is falsy
-- Takes 1 parameter, a function accepting each element of the list
+- Takes 1 parameter, a function accepting up to 2 paramters, the first being the current element of the list and the seconds it's index
 - Returns a new list, with the falsy elements removed

+**reduce(transform)**

+- Transform a list into a single value
+- Takes 2 parameters, a function accepting up to 3 paramters (the currentValue created (accumulator), the current value and the current index), and a startingValue
+- Returns the value calculated from the list

 **forEach(function)**

 - Run a function over each element of the list
-- Takes 1 parameter, a function accepting each element of the list
+- Takes 1 parameter, a function accepting up to 2 paramters, the first being the current element of the list and the seconds it's index
 - Returns `null`

 **every()**